aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

     1. The `event` parameter contains the original AppSync event and has type `AppSyncResolverEvent` from the `@types/aws-lambda`.

+### Exception Handling

+You can use the `exceptionHandler` method to handle any exception.
+This allows you to handle common errors outside your resolver and return a custom response.

+The `exceptionHandler` method also supports passing an array of exceptions that you wish to handle with a single handler.

+You can use an AppSync JavaScript resolver or a VTL response mapping template to detect these custom responses and forward them to the client gracefully.

+=== "Exception Handling"

+    ```typescript hl_lines="11-18 21-23"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandling.ts"
+    ```

+=== "APPSYNC JS Resolver"

+    ```js hl_lines="11-13"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResolver.js"
+    ```

+=== "VTL Response Mapping Template"

+    ```velocity hl_lines="1-3"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResponseMapping.vtl"
+    ```

+=== "Exception Handling response"

+    ```json hl_lines="11 20"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResponse.json"
+    ```

 ### Logging

 By default, the utility uses the global `console` logger and emits only warnings and errors.